 The indirect system uses the car's Antilock Braking System (ABS) sensors to measure wheel rotation.
 If one wheel is spinning faster, the system deduces that deflation has occurred and triggers the warning.

 The direct system uses wireless sensors in each wheel that directly measure tyre pressure and transmit this data to a display unit.
 When pressure drops below a pre-determined point, the warning is raised.
 Although generally more expensive than the indirect system, the direct system is less prone to inaccuracies due to tyre rotations and replacements, and can provide actual pressure readings.
-It is this technology that is utilised in the five aftermarket TPMS models in our recent test.
+It is this technology that is utilised in all models in our tyre pressure monitoring systems test.

 The TPMS models that we tested all come with four sensors (one for each wheel) and a receiver unit.
 They all have a built-in display to show real-time tyre pressures, except for the Fobo Tyre which uses an app to display the information on your Android or iOS device.
 The systems are all suitable for cars, four-wheel drives, caravans and trailers, but some have limited pressure ranges.